flimflam-austin/hugo-cms-test/content/quick_reads/20180522-18-05-22-noko-whats-drama/index.md

 colorpaletteclassname: '--dark-green'
 cards:
   - order: 0
+    useCheckmark: false
     body: >-
       # What’s The Drama?

-      South Korean President heads to the White House to meet with President Trump as North Korea threatens to cancel June summit… and _Libya_ is at center of debate?
+      South Korean President heads to the White House to meet with President Trump as North Korea threatens to cancel June summit… and_Libya_ is at center of debate?